 - Feeling self-conscious about your smile

-Dr. Yun DDS will be more than happy to help you explore your tooth replacement options, which include dental implants.
-To schedule your appointment with our Grand Rapids dentist, call NorthPointe Family Dental at (616) 288-6134.
+Dr. Yun DDS will be more than happy to help you explore your tooth replacement options, which may include dental implants.
+To schedule an appointment with our Grand Rapids dentist, feel free to contact us online or give NorthPointe Family Dental a call at (616) 288-6134.